 Riddhi is a second-year Master of City Planning student with a background in architecture and urban action, research, and advocacy.
 A firm believer in the potential of design and communication to transform our lives, she is currently exploring the intersection of mobility, infrastructure, and public space to develop solutions for social and ecological equity.
 When not glued to her laptop, you can find her petting a dog (or a cat), flipping through a book, sniffing coffee beans, or clicking photographs of almost everything.

 micah (they/them) is a second year Master’s in City Planning student concentrating in Housing, Community, and Economic Development.
 They are a storyteller and systems meddler raised on vast swathes of fantasy and science fiction, which taught them the power stories have to change hearts, minds, and systems.
-As a designer, they’ve designed web experiences for the ACLU of Washington, the MIT Media Lab, the coveillance collective, and many others.
+As a designer, they’ve designed web experiences and print artifacts for the ACLU of Washington, the MIT Media Lab, the coveillance collective, and many others.
 When not pushing pixels, you can find them headbanging in grimy basements or racing (and beating) c*rs on their rusty fixed gear.

 Katie is a first-year Master of City Planning student concentrating in Housing, Community and Economic Development.
 After studying anthropology as an undergraduate, Katie worked for a few years in the nonprofit sector, focusing on youth development and community support.
 Katie is interested in the intersection of culture, power, and community-led design, specifically how communities come together to create urban space that fits their needs.
 When not people-watching, Katie spends her timeplaying/listening to all things heavy, watching ‘90s romcoms and finding the best food and drink deals Philly has to offer.